-Employees must escalate breaches relating to information barriers procedures and inside information to BU CEOs in the case of BUs and to Heads of Department or GEC members responsible for a department in the case of Head Office, who in turn must then escalate immediately to the Group Company Secretary where relevant.
+Employees who believe that they may be in possession of inside information or that there has been a breach relating to information barriers or inside information procedures must escalate this to BU CEOs in the case of BUs and to Heads of Department or GEC members responsible for a department in the case of Head Office, who in turn must escalate immediately to the Group Legal Director or Group Company Secretary where relevant.

 Employees must adhere to the Group Information Security Policy.
 This will help safeguard the information used in all aspects of our business operations, defend the Group from potential impacts and liabilities resulting from unauthorised activity and protect our customer and fellow employees by preventing others from inappropriately accessing and misusing their personal information.